apache/maven-site/content/markdown/guides/mini/guide-resolver-transport.md

 nor does it allow you to specify headers on a per-method basis.
 However, this configuration remains available in all transports that support headers, like HTTP transports are (and works for "native" but also Wagon transport).

+## How To Upgrade from Wagon? (or "native transport does not work")

+If your build environment uses Wagon specific configuration (in `settings.xml` or alike), you should migrate your configuration first. you can still upgrade to latest Maven, and use `-Dmaven.resolver.transport=wagon` to make "everything happen as before", but migration to new transport is recommended.

 ## The Devil Is In Details

 Depending on which transport you use (`native`, `wagon` or something else), you will want to refer to the corresponding